Dogs and Chocolate

 In non-life threatening circumstances, veterinarians might just tell owners what to expect (i.e., chocolate diarrhea, vomiting) and to keep an eye on the pet while the sickness passes.

-If you're interested in reading more about pet toxicities, you may enjoy our story on the top pet toxins and other pet food toxins.
+Are peanuts safe for dogs?
+What about avocados?
+Read more about toxic substances to pets like onions, garlic, chocolate, nuts and xylitol.
+You may also enjoy our story on the top pet toxins and other pet food toxins.

 *A fee is billed by Pet Poison Helpline.
 PPH is not affiliated with Nationwide pet insurance.